 If you enjoy collecting cards, try a Collector Booster!
 Collector Boosters are no ordinary booster packs — they include alternate-art and foil cards that you can use to personalize your decks.
 Available in 15-card packs of 12-pack booster boxes.

-Zendikar Rising will also introduce a new kind of booster pack: Set Boosters.
-Rosewater breaks down the full contents in both the Comic-Con panel and this follow-up article, but here’s a brief overview of what you can expect:
+Zendikar Rising also introduces a new kind of booster pack: Set Boosters.
+Mark Rosewater broke down the full contents in both his Comic-Con panel and this follow-up article, but here’s a brief overview of what you can expect:

 - 1 art card from Zendikar Rising (81 total)

 - 1 basic land card (can be foil)